-- (i) Professional and inter-professional audit of practice with a view to continuous improvement. - (ii) Promotion of good health and disease prevention through health promotion, the pharmacist's contribution (public health role of the pharmacist) - (iii) Health services research and welfare services research: research methods and results relevant to practice. - (iv) New roles for the pharmacist in health care.
+- (i) Professional and inter-professional audit of pharmacy practice with a view to continuous improvement. - (ii) Promotion of good health and disease prevention through health promotion, the pharmacist's contribution (public health role of the pharmacist) - (iii) Health services research and welfare services research: research methods and applying results to support evidence-based practice. - (iv) New roles for the pharmacist in health care.